 UK households have been enjoying Sky broadband since its launch in 2006, whereas EE is comparatively still a baby, having inherited customers following its takeover of Orange and its internet services in 2012.
 But EE knows a bit about communications, having the UK’s largest 4G network and ownership of the T-Mobile and Orange brands.
 Plus, it now has the power of BT as its owner.

 Sky and EE both run on the Openreach network, but their average speeds differ slightly.
 For standard broadband, Sky offers 11Mbps download speed, and EE offers 10Mbps.
-For entry-level fibre, they both offer 36Mbps average speeds, but for the top fibre option, EE pips Sky to the post by offering 67Mbps against Sky's 63Mbps.
+For entry-level fibre only EE offers 36Mbps average speeds, with Sky now skipping this speed level.
+EE pips Sky to the post at the top speeds by offering 67Mbps against Sky's 59Mbps.
 Decent download speeds are an important factor, so you know there won’t be too much buffering as you stream films, listen to music or play video games.

 But it is also important to know how long it will take to upload photos and send emails – actions like these come under the heading of upload speed.
 You will get upload speeds of 1Mbps with both Sky's and EE’s 10Mbps package.

-EE has a decent 10Mbps upload speed on its 36Mbps fibre package, which beats Sky’s 9Mbps, EE's 19.5Mbps on the top fibre offerings beats Sky's 18Mbps.
+EE has a decent 10Mbps upload speed on its 36Mbps fibre package, while Sky now has no equivalent low-end fibre deal.
+EE's 19.5Mbps on the top fibre offerings beats Sky's 18Mbps.
 Most people won't ever notice a problem with upload, as it's only useful for a few specialised tasks and doesn't often come into play during everyday use.

 There isn’t much between these two on speeds, although EE beats Sky on the top-level fibre.
 Both are pretty good for both downloads and uploads so you will be getting reliable internet whichever you choose.

-Both providers offer the standard three packages, one for each speed, since they both operate on the Openreach network, which is used by the vast majority of broadband providers.
+EE offers three different broadband speeds to SKy's two.
+They both operate on the Openreach network, which is used by the vast majority of broadband providers.
 EE’s Unlimited Broadband offers 10Mbps, and EE Fibre Broadband offers 36Mbps.
 It fastest package is Fibre Plus Broadband, offering 67Mbps.
 EE users get monthly line rental and unlimited usage included as standard.
 Set-up fees tend to vary across packages.

-Sky offers the same trio of package levels.
+Sky offers only two package levels by comparison (the 11Mbps Sky Broadband Essential, and 59Mbps Sky Broadband Superfast packages).
 Both providers are pretty rigid on contract lengths.
 All EE’s deals are for 18 months, as are Sky’s packages.

 Both providers offer pay-as-you-go calls as standard, with options to add on call packages if you wish.